2021 Marathon FAQs

-The 2020 Boston-Qualifying full marathon has been rescheduled and will take place on Sunday September 27th.
+The 2021 Boston-Qualifying full marathon will take place on Sunday May 23rd, 2021 with a limited field of 200 participants.

 At 6:30 am, participants and spectators will take a specially-chartered scenic train ride from the historic train station in Jim Thorpe, PA.
 Water and restrooms will be available on the train as we travel roughly 25 miles through the gorgeous Lehigh Gorge State park to White Haven, PA.